AtiLion/VRCExtended/README.md

 >
 > **Users:**
 > You can contribute by reporting any bugs caused by the mod, as well as requesting features that you think might be useful to others as well as you.
+> You can also contribute by adding crasher shaders to the [Shader blacklist](https://github.com/AtiLion/VRCExtended/blob/master/ShaderBlacklist.txt)

 ## Known bugs ##
  - Refresh doesn't work instantly *(This is an issue on VRChat's side)*